Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Discussion

-Under these circumstances, the surrounding envelope might approach a steady state in which the interplay between gravity and radiation pressure provides a stabilizing feedback.
-This is because an increase in the luminosity above the Eddington limit,
+The stabilizing feedback provided by gravity and radiation pressure in a TE\TZO\ occurs as a result of the following processes.
+An increase in the luminosity above the Eddington limit,

-would result in an outflow and, as a result, will reduce the accretion luminosity.
-Here $\mu_e$ is the mean atomic weight per electron.
-Conservation of momentum demands that mass is ejected from the photosphere of this envelope as a wind, $\dot{M}_{\text{wind}} v_\infty \approx L_{\text{Edd}} / c$, where $v_\infty$ is the escape velocity at the photosphere ($R_{\tau}$).
+would result in an outflow and, as a result, reduce the accretion luminosity.
+Here $\mu_e$ is the mean atomic weight per electron, $m_p$ is the proton mass and $\sigma_\mathrm{T}$ is the Thomson scattering cross-section.
+Conservation of momentum demands that mass is ejected from the photosphere of the envelope as a wind, $\dot{M}_{\text{wind}} v_\infty \approx L_{\text{Edd}} / c$, where $v_\infty$ is the escape velocity at the photosphere ($R_{\tau}$) as defined by $\tau=1$.
+Accretion below the Eddington limit would, on the other hand, allow the infall rate to increase, which would return the luminosity to its equilibrium value \citep{1978ApJ...226.1041C}.

-A sub-Eddington supply would, on the other hand, increase the infall rate and hence bring the luminosity back to its equilibrium value \citep{1978ApJ...226.1041C}.
-In this configuration, which is similar to the one envisioned by \citet{Loeb_1997} for tidal disruption events, the gravitational force is provided primarily by the central point mass, whereas in a classical \TZO it is given by the self-gravity of a massive envelope.
-The existence of a steady, spherical, optically thick envelope around the black hole should thus be regarded as the most optimistic expectation for the appearance of a TET\.{Z}O.